 Will this show up on a drug test?

+IF YOU ARE ASKING THIS then the CBD is not for you.
+Failing a drug test isn’t the only way you can get in trouble if your job says you cannot use Hemp products.
 You will not fail a drug test from pure natural CBD…….however, you need to do your research don’t be afraid to ask any shop if this product has third party tests done on it.
 At our shop we only import 100% USA & European Union approved legal CBD.
 There has been a wave of “Illegal” Synthetic products flooding our “Organic CBD” market here in Bavaria and in many places in the EU.
 These products are in fact called K2, Spice, Zombie, Synthetic Marijuana and they are sold as CBD, it is not at all CBD.
 Many smaller companies or home made products will not have any labels or safety information.
 Just be smart and ask, if it feels shady it probably is.
 Upon request we have all the 3rd party lab test for every single one of our Organic CBD products.

 Current U.S Military Laws

 The U.S Government has laws and regulations that prohibit the use of “Hemp” products that do not pertain to Civilians.
 Even though “Industrial HEMP” products are legal in ALL 50 States.
 Below you can find the Official Literature that pertains to your service’s laws, regulations & feelings towards the use of products made with “Industrial HEMP”.